-During the development of the subcultures, a population adhered to culture flask surfaces was identified, which, as culture time increased, also increased the prevalence of the population of spindle cells and fibroblastoids in relation to the population of small round cells (Figure 2a).
+During the development of the subcultures, a population adhered to the surface of the culture flasks was identified, which, as the culture time increased, also increased the prevalence of the population of spindle cells and fibroblastoids in relation to the population of small round cells (Figure 2a).
 Cultures were also evaluated with H&E staining, whereby these cells were found to have large, centrally located, elongated basophilic nuclei surrounded by acidophilic cytoplasm (Figure 2b).
-Staining with Masson's trichrome showed the presence of collagen deposits at the intercellular space level that is characteristic of cellular monolayer formation in which the cells are in direct contact with each other (Figure 2c).
+Masson's Trichrome staining showed the presence of collagen deposits at the level of the intercellular spaces, characteristic of the formation of a cellular monolayer in which the cells are in direct contact with each other (Figure 2c).
 As the subculture increased, a more purified population was also observed in terms of small cells that maintained a pattern in UFC-F (Figure 2d).